-Green logistics, also known as sustainable logistics or eco-friendly logistics, is an evolving approach within the logistics industry that emphasizes reducing environmental impact through the implementation of eco-conscious practices.
-This analysis provides a comprehensive overview of the current state of the green logistics market, including key trends, major players, challenges, and future prospects.
+Green logistics, also known as sustainable or eco-friendly, is an evolving approach within the logistics industry that emphasizes reducing environmental impact by implementing eco-conscious practices.
+This analysis provides a comprehensive overview of the current state of the green logistics market, including key trends, major players, challenges, and prospects.

 Market Overview